How Many Outlets on a 15 Amp Circuit: Comprehensive Guide

 To determine how many outlets you can safely add to a 15 amp circuit, follow these steps:

-1. Understand Circuit Capacity: A 15 amp circuit can manage up to 1,800 watts (15 amps x 120 volts), which is its maximum load.
+1. Understand Circuit Capacity: A 15 amp circuit has a maximum load capacity of 1,800 watts (15 amps x 120 volts).

 2. Calculate Expected Load: Assess the power requirements of the devices you intend to connect.
 Ensure that the total wattage remains below 80% of the circuit’s capacity, or 1,440 watts.